dima-iholkin/RespectMyEyes-VSCode/README.md

-## Azure Data Studio compatibility
+## Azure Data Studio compatibility customization

 <details>
   <p>This is outdated and I'm going to improve it eventually.</p>